2017 News Release Archive

 A new study by faculty members of the School of Criminology and Criminal Justice will examine the potential link between correctional officers’ degree of exposure to stressful experiences in prison, such as an assault, and the development of long-term mental and physical health problems.

 Criminologist Anderson and colleagues study public opinions about the death penaltyNovember 30, 2017

-Amy Anderson, School of Criminology and Criminology, and her colleagues, used data from four decades of the General Social Survey to find what is driving support and opposition to the death penalty.
+Amy Anderson, School of Criminology and Criminal Justice, and her colleagues, used data from four decades of the General Social Survey to find what is driving support and opposition to the death penalty.
 They found that age, race, politics and religion influence opinions about the death penalty, but that these may not have the effect you expect.

 Reed Named Interim Director of UNO Center for Urban SustainabilityNovember 30, 2017

 Christine Reed, School of Public Administration, has been named the new interim director for the UNO Center for Urban Sustainability.
 The goal of the Center is to work across all colleges on the UNO campus to find ways that engaged research can provide tangible benefits to the city of Omaha and its citizens.

 Be a Santa to a Senior this yearNovember 10, 2017